New Brunswick Child Tax Benefit (NBCTB) 25-26 Latest Updates

 How to Apply for the NB Child Tax Benefit

-You do not need to apply separately for the NBCTB.
 When you complete your Canada Child Benefit application, you will automatically be assessed for the provincial benefit.
-To apply, you must provide your Social Insurance Number and family income information.
-Confirmation of your SIN by submitting your SIN card or confirmation of SIN letter is required.
+To apply, provide your Social Insurance Number and family income information.
+Confirmation of your SIN by submitting your SIN card or a SIN confirmation letter is required.
 The Canada Revenue Agency will use the details from your federal application to determine your eligibility and payment amounts for the NBCTB.

 To ensure payment accuracy, it is important to inform the CRA immediately of any changes in your family situation, number of children, marital status, or income.
 You can update your details using CRA’s My Account online portal.
 Changes will be reflected in your NBCTB payment amounts where applicable.